 Some variation of this thought occupies the mind of many creatives.
 It’s rampant in the arts where your value is measured by the quality of your work rather than the commercial success of it.
 In fact, in some artistic communities, commercial success is taken as proof that you’re not a quality artist.

 (By the by, what a load of crap that is.
 When I find myself falling into that particular quagmire of money and visibility blocks, I remind myself of my favourite author, Jane Austen.
 To this day, Austen is one of the greatest writers in English literature.
 And guess what?
 She’s also still selling books 200 hundred years after her death.
-(RIP Jane.
-We love you.)
-So talent and commercial success can absolutely walk hand in hand.)
+So, talent and commercial success can absolutely walk hand in hand.)

 The same thought also shows up in spiritual and healing circles.
 It sounds like this; ‘The right people will find you’.